SMaxOwok/nyt-spelling-bee-trainer/README.md

 ## Installation

-1. Clone this repo or download the source files.
+1. Download the latest release.
+2. Unzip files somewhere.
 2. In a blank Chrome window, navigate to `chrome:extensions` in the URL bar.
 3. Ensure "Developer mode" is enabled in the upper right-hand corner.
 4. In the upper left-hand corner, click "Load unpacked".
-5. Select the directory with the source files and click "OK".
+5. Select the directory with the unzipped files and click "OK".
 6. Start playing!